 - 9th through 12th: 26 students per class

 * Note - These are the targeted maximum number of students allowed in a classroom and do not necessarily reflect actual class sizes.
 Each classroom is staffed with a certified teacher.
-Pre-school and Kindergarten grades have full time teacher's aids.
+Pre-school and Kindergarten grades have certified teacher's and aids.
 DCA also provides floating aids to assist where needed in other classrooms.

 Is the church doctrine taught in the classroom?